 This study also concludes that a Nebraska plant location offers a significant energy cost advantage when compared to the average cost of the other 15 states.
-Industrial electric rates in the alternative states average 20.7 percent higher, and the average industrial gas rate is 31.4 percent more.
-Combining these advantages, Nebraska's energy cost for the model plant is 22.8 percent less than the average for the other 15 alternative locations.
+Industrial electric rates in the alternative states average 23.1 percent higher, and the average industrial gas rate is 41.1 percent more.
+Combining these advantages, Nebraska's energy cost for the model plant is 21.2 percent less than the average for the other 15 alternative locations.

-Together, Nebraska's annual labor and energy costs for the model plant are \$241,195, or 7.0 percent less than the average costs for the 15 alternative states.
-Conversely, the average labor and energy costs in the other 15 states are 7.5 percent more than the Nebraska labor and energy costs.
+Together, Nebraska's annual labor and energy costs for the model plant are \$249,589, or 7.2 percent less than the average costs for the 15 alternative states.
+Conversely, the average labor and energy costs in the other 15 states are 7.8 percent more than the Nebraska labor and energy costs.

-Figure 1 provides a summary of the labor and energy costs for the model plant for each of the 16 alternative states.
+16 alternative states.
 These costs are shown on a per-production-worker basis.